mpieva/mapAD/Readme.md

     `./mapad index --reference /path/to/reference/hg19.fasta`

 ###### Optional
-The replacement of step 3 with one of the following commands leads to increased performance on supported CPUs.
+The binary can be tailored to modern CPU architectures to increase its performance:

-To build explicitly with SIMD support (should be available on most CPUs) use:
+`RUSTFLAGS="-C target-cpu=haswell" cargo build --release"`

-`cargo build --release --features simd-accel`
+or

-For AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones) use:
+`RUSTFLAGS="-C target-cpu=native" cargo build --release"`

-`RUSTFLAGS="-C target-cpu=native" cargo build --release --features "simd-accel avx-accel"`
+Please note that the resulting binary will probably only run on systems with the same or a newer CPU.

 To increase its verbosity, invoke the program like this: